Working in fragile contexts

 Wherever the state does not function and crises and conflicts predominate, particular sensitivity is needed in approaches to development.

-More than half of all the countries in which GIZ works are considered fragile states.
-These are states that are not fulfilling their responsibilities: they have shortcomings in the democratic and statutory control of their monopoly on the use of force, in their compliance with human rights and in the rule of law.
-They fail to meet their obligations to citizens, and their provision of public goods and services is inadequate.
+About two thirds of all countries in which GIZ works are affected by increased fragility.
+These countries show deficits in the democratic and statutory control of their monopoly on the use of force, in their compliance with human rights and in the rule of law.
+They tend to fail to meet their obligations towards citizens, and their provision of public goods and services is inadequate.
 These weaknesses, along with violent conflict, significantly hamper these countries’ scope for development.
-They also pose a regional and global security risk.
+They may also pose a regional and global security risk.

-Development approaches in fragile regions require particularly sensitive support.
-Those providing assistance must take the local context into account and be aware of potential conflicts.
-Detailed knowledge of local conditions, actors and institutions and of the dynamics of open and latent conflicts is essential.
-A comprehensive understanding of the potential risk to staff, to GIZ’s reputation, to the preservation of material goods and to the success of the programme is also required.
+Development approaches in fragile regions require particularly sensitive implementation.
+Detailed knowledge of local conditions, actors and institutions as well as of open and latent conflicts dynamics is essential and must be considered.
+A comprehensive understanding of potential risks to staff, to GIZ’s reputation, to the preservation of material goods and to the success of the programme as well as for the sustainability of its impacts is also required.

-In particularly dangerous regions, GIZ is unable to maintain a physical presence.
-In such cases, it uses remote management: it manages its projects – particularly transitional aid – with the help of local partners and third-party monitoring .
+In regions with particular security risks, GIZ is unable to maintain a physical presence.
+In such cases, it uses remote management: it manages its projects – particularly transitional aid – with the help of local partners and third-party monitoring.